YangDong2002/mydecaf/README.md

 ## Setting up the environment

-As environment configuration is not mentioned in the tutorial, and it is really boring and wasted me a lot of time, I will briefly summarize the steps below.
+As environment configuration is not mentioned in the tutorial, and it is tedious and can be time-consuming, I will briefly summarize the steps below.
 I work on a Google Cloud server with 8-core CPU, 32 GB Memory, 100 GB SSD, Ubuntu 20.04.